Pragmatic Software Development Solutions

 As developers, we've been able to consistently deliver high-quality software.
 We've helped teach and mentor hundreds of developers how to do the same.
 We've written highly acclaimed books and over a hundred articles on agile, TDD, pairing, programming in Java and other languages, and OO design.

-Beta copies of Jeff Langr's fourth book, Modern C++ Programming with Test-Driven Development: Code Better, Sleep Better, are now available for purchase from the Pragmatic Bookshelf, in both print and eReader formats.
-Jeff expects to complete the book in the next few months.
-Take advantage of the beta pricing and the opportunity to help shape the final book with your feedback!
+Jeff Langr's fourth book, Modern C++ Programming with Test-Driven Development: Code Better, Sleep Better, is now available for purchase from the Pragmatic Bookshelf, in both print and eReader formats, as well as retail outlets such as Barnes & Noble and Amazon!

 User stories are an essential part of agile software development.
 But are you simply trying to shoehorn your old requirements process into a new terminology?
 Find out why it's important to understand the definition of the word story in Jeff Langr's new blog post, "A Story Isn't a Feature."

 Tired of writing that classic for-loop for (int i = 0; i < total; i++) simply to execute a chunk of code n times?
 Tired of reading it, and occasionally missing an important detail (such as for (int i = 0; i < total; i++))?
 In " C++11: Using Lambdas to Support a Times-Repeat Loop," Jeff blogs about how you can use the new C++11 lambda construct to support a simplified and less error prone times-repeat loop.

 Jeff Langr posts a new blog article in the TFL series, "C++ 11 Via TFL (Test-First Learning): The Range-Based For Loop," The range-based for loop provides a simplified construct for iterating over a collection of data.